pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

     main()
 {% endhighlight python %}

-This code is also affected by a issue raised because of the global state, if we execute the command the result appears twice in the console.
+This code is also affected by a issue raised because of the global state.
+When we execute the command the result will appear twice in the console.
 We will face it later.

 ## Tunning the logging instance verbosity